How to Answer Interview Questions – Q34

 If you were a tree, what kind of a tree would you be?

 This is definitely a wacky question.
-Sometimes it’s “What animal would you be?” or even “What fruit would you be?”
+Sometimes you get the same type of question as: “What animal would you be?” or even “What fruit would you be?”
 You might think it’s ridiculous, but you still have to play along, or you’ll upset the interviewer.

 They’re asking because they want to see what you’ll do if they throw you off stride by asking a question out of left field like this, or maybe they want an insight into your personality.
 This type of question checks your creativity, your ability to think on your feet, and just might reveal what you really think about yourself.
 (They hope.)